davidtwco/rfcs/text/0000-build-std.md

 ## Standard library dependencies
 [standard-library-dependencies]: #standard-library-dependencies

-Every crate now has a implicit dependency on the `std` crate.
-This implicit dependency can be removed if a user explicitly writes a dependency on any of the standard library crates - `core`, `alloc` or `std`.
+Every unmigrated crate now has a implicit dependency on the `std` crate.
 In the `hello_world` crate below, there is an implicit dependency on `std`..

 ```toml
 [package]